 SRAM is typically faster than DRAM since it doesn’t have refresh cycles.
 Since each SRAM memory cell is comprised of 6 Transistors unlike a DRAM memory cell, which is comprised of 1 Transistor and 1 Capacitor, the cost per memory cell is far greater in an SRAM compared to a DRAM.

 I hope that now you might have understood the difference between the SRAM and the DRAM.
-And importantly the reason behind the need to refresh the RAM hundred of time in a clock cycle.
-Still have any query suggestion feel free to discuss on comments.
+And importantly the reason behind the need to refresh the RAM hundred of times in a clock cycle.
+Still have any query suggestion feel free to discuss on the comments.

 - SSD vs HDD Speed and Performance Comparison